 Now we see that passing immigration reform appears to have similar effects on agriculture as deporting everyone.
 This is probably why our country has remained in the “status quo” for so many years.
 Some parts of immigration reform appear to hurt some industries while helping individuals, while mass deportations appear to help some politicians and funding for government agencies, while hurting individuals.

-John Gihon is an immigration and criminal defense attorney with the law offices of Shorstein, Lasnetski and Gihon (offices in Jacksonville and Orlando).
+John Gihon is an immigration and criminal defense attorney with the law offices of Lasnetski Gihon Law (offices in Jacksonville and Orlando).
 John is a former Senior Attorney with U.S. Immigration and Customs Enforcement and a state prosecutor.